kolyshkin/runc/man/runc-spec.8.md

 	mv -f new.json config.json
 	runc run container1

-In the **run** command above, **container1** is the name for the instance of the container that you are starting.
-The name you provide for the container instance must be unique on your host.

 An alternative for generating a customized spec config is to use **oci-runtime-tool**; its sub-command **oci-runtime-tool generate** has lots of options that can be used to do any customizations as you want.
 See